Azure-Samples/active-directory-xamarin-native-v2/README.md

 Also, in order to make the token cache work and have the `AcquireTokenSilentAsync` work multiple steps must be followed :

-Enable Keychain access in your Entitlements.plist file and specify in the Keychain Groups your bundle identifier.
+1. Enable Keychain access in your `Entitlements.plist` file and specify in the **Keychain Groups** your bundle identifier.

-In your project options, on iOS Bundle Signing view, select your Entitlements.plist file for the Custom Entitlements field.
+1. In your project options, on iOS **Bundle Signing view**, select your `Entitlements.plist` file for the Custom Entitlements field.

 ### UWP specific considerations